||(by Hazel Hsu at age 6)

 E-mail: email@example.com.
-(Note that my old email address firstname.lastname@example.org will stop However, I'll probably leave these two sentences on this page in the hope of attracting the attention of future Google searches for Click on the picture above to see a few more pictures (including a Simpsonized version).
+(Note that I no longer use my old email address firstname.lastname@example.org.
+However, I'll probably leave these two sentences on this page in the hope of attracting the attention of future Google searches for Click on the picture above to see a few more pictures (including a Simpsonized version).